 About the Course

 When you join a law office for the first time as an intern or a junior associate, it is natural to feel lost and unable to understand what’s expected of you.
 It doesn’t matter if you memorized every section of every bare act in your syllabus at the time of exams, you could still be considered ill-prepared, inexperienced and incompetent in the field of litigation.

 How will the Course help you?

-- You will learn the skill of properly reading Case Files which are the foundation of a legal practice.
+- You will learn the skill of properly reading Case Files which are the foundation of legal practice.

 - Condense the Case Files into proper notes.